Kyler Murray leads Cardinals to 1st win, 26-23 over Bengals

 Murray ran 6 yards for Arizona’s first touchdown and saved them after a late defensive collapse.
 Andy Dalton threw a pair of touchdown passes that tied it 23-23 with 2 minutes to go.

-It’s the seventh time Cincinnati has opened 0-5 since 1990, the most in the league over that span.
-The Bengals haven’t won a playoff game since that 1990 season, tied with Washington for the fifth-longest streak in league history.

-”We were right there,” Taylor said. ”It felt like we were getting momentum.
-We thought this might be a turning point.
-This one is hard to swallow.”

-Cincinnati ended its streak of seven quarters without a touchdown as Dalton threw TD passes of 2 and 42 yards only 2:08 apart.
-The Bengals’ defense couldn’t stop the Cardinals’ playmaker on the six-play winning drive.
+Cincinnati ended its streak of seven quarters without a field goal as Dalton threw touchdown passes of 2 and 42 yards in the last 4:08.
+It wasn’t enough as the Bengals’ defense couldn’t stop the Cardinals’ playmaker on the six-play winning drive.

-The Cardinals also took a chance early that set up the first win.

-Facing fourth-and-2 at the Cincinnati 6-yard line, Kingsbury chose to go for it and put the ball in Murray’s hands for a run around left end that culminated in his dive into the end zone.
+Kingsbury took a chance early that helped set up that first win.
+Facing fourth-and-2 at the Cincinnati 6-yard line, Kingsbury went for it and put the ball in Murray’s hands for a run around left end that culminated in his dive into the end zone.

 By contrast, Taylor also took a risk, going for it on fourth-and-1 from the Cincinnati 42-yard line, but his play call went nowhere.
 Dalton took a shotgun snap and was stopped on a keeper.
 Arizona turned it into Gonzalez’s third field goal for a 16-9 lead early in the fourth quarter.